The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

 For the purposes of simplicity, I shall hereinafter refer to the combined calibration/profiling process as “calibration” (except where the distinction is relevant to the point at hand).

 Why is monitor calibration necessary?

 You calibrate your screen to bring it into line with a central standard.
-That way, the color you see on your screen (brand “A”) should be the same as the color I see on my screen (brand “B”), and the same as another photographer sees on their screen (brand “C”); and most importantly, of course, the same as your printing lab sees on their screen.
+That way, the colour you see on your screen (brand “A”) should be the same as the colour I see on my screen (brand “B”), and the same as another photographer sees on their screen (brand “C”); and most importantly, of course, the same as your printing lab sees on their screen.

 A brief history of monitor calibration